 7.11.1 Transition Process of Competitive Retailer’s Electric Service Identifiers to Provider of Last Resort or Designated Competitive Retailer Pursuant to P.U.C.
 Subst.
 R. 25.43, Provider of Last Resort (POLR) or CR Voluntarily Leaving the Market

 (1) This Section 7.11.1 outlines a transition process that can be used when such circumstances exist pursuant to P.U.C.
 Subst.
 R. 25.43, Provider of Last Resort (POLR), referred to herein as a “Mass Transition,” and may include ESI IDs that are transferred to a designated CR as a result of an acquisition pursuant to P.U.C.
 Subst.
 R. 25.493, Acquisition and Transfer of Customers from one Retail Electric Provider to Another.

+(2) Each opt-in MOU or opt-in EC that may not or have not delegated authority to designate POLRs to the Commission, as applicable to opt-in electric cooperatives, must provide its initial POLR allocation methodology to ERCOT no later than 30 days prior to the Customer Choice opt-in date using Appendix J7 - Mass Transition Allocation Methodology.
+Should the opt-in MOU or opt-in EC determine the allocation methodology must be changed at any time, such updates must be provided to ERCOT no later than 30 days prior to its effective date or at a time prior to the initiation of a Mass Transition as defined in Retail Market Guide 7.11.1.1.
+All updates to the allocation methodology must be provided using Appendix J7 – Mass Transition Allocation Methodology.
+Confirmation of all allocation methodologies must be submitted to ERCOT prior to January 1st of each odd numbered year using Appendix J8 – Attestation to Confirm Mass Transition Allocation Methodology.

-(2) Market Participants that wish to transfer Customers for reasons other than P.U.C.
+(3) Market Participants that wish to transfer Customers for reasons other than P.U.C.
 Subst.
 R. 25.43 should contact ERCOT Client Relations and the Public Utility Commission of Texas (PUCT) Staff.

-(3) Per Protocol Section 16.1.1, Re-Registration as a Market Participant, any Market Participant that has had its Customers dropped via the Mass Transition process must provide to ERCOT a new Data Universal Numbering System (DUNS) Number (DUNS #) to re-register as a Market Participant with ERCOT.
+(4) Per Protocol Section 16.1.1, Re-Registration as a Market Participant, any Market Participant that has had its Customers dropped via the Mass Transition process must provide to ERCOT a new Data Universal Numbering System (DUNS) Number (DUNS #) to re-register as a Market Participant with ERCOT.